 The world has 26 million developers, and India is on track to have the most developers per capita, overtaking the U.S. by 2023, according to Evans Data Corps.
 Even with these steadily increasing numbers, the demand remains high for individuals who can build innovative tech and maintain the systems on which the world runs.

-“We crossed a big hurdle when we moved industries from file cabinets to the cloud,” said Amara Graham, an IBM Developer Advocate specializing in AI.
+“We crossed a big hurdle when we moved industries from file cabinets to the cloud,” said Amara Graham, a former IBM Developer Advocate specializing in AI.
 “Now that we have it digitized, can we optimize it?
 There’s a huge effort to make data more accessible, that’s what is driving the excitement and demand for developers.”

 Developer jobs are expected to grow 17 percent by 2024, according to the U.S. Bureau of Labor Statistics, which categorizes this as “much faster” growth than the average rate among other professions.